msalamey/mo-salamey-professional-readme/README.md

 In this assignment I created a command line application to generate a README file.
 I utilized Node Modules (NPM), Inquirer and package.json.

 ## Actions taken:
-* Utilized Inquirer to prompt the user with a series of questions (project name, description, etc.) that will be displayed on the user's README.
+* Utilized Inquirer package to prompt the user with a series of questions (project name, description, etc.) via the command-line interface.
 * Included a "list" prompt to allow the user to select a license.
 * Utilized the "writefile" function to write the inputs onto the README.
 * Utilized the "init" function to initilize the application.